mainio/decidim-api-examples/README.md

-# Decidim API examples for 3rd party participant applications
+# Decidim API examples for 3rd party applications

-This repository contains examples of 3rd party participant applications for interacting with the Decidim API and the OAuth authentication flows in order to use the Decidim API as a signed in user.
+This repository contains examples of 3rd party applications for interacting with the Decidim API and the OAuth authentication flows in order to use the Decidim API as a signed in user.
+There is also an example of a machine-to-machine integration that signs in to the API utilizing authorized API credentials.

 The purpose of these examples is to show how to implement the OAuth authentication flows and how these flows work in code.
 Another purpose for these